 Cost for a CRM – $80 per month (based on $40 per month per user / 2 users)

-Answering Service – someone answering all of your phone calls is another MUST when it comes to automation.
+Answering Service – someone answering all of your phone calls is another MUST when it comes to real estate automation systems.

 The thought of answering the phone almost makes me want to just throw the towel in.
 There’s no way in hell I’m ever going to do that again.
 And you shouldn’t either!